bmrb-io/nmr-star-dictionary/documentation/dictionary_update_procedure.md

    * Remediation of BMRB entry format (15K+ released and on-hold)
  * Remediate 15K+ released and on-hold BMRB entries to the pre-production dictionary defined format
    * This may involve triaging the entries and updating in batches
+   * Need to eliminate all of the >200 issues that Dimitri finds when loading the database
+   * All T1/R1 and similar relaxation data needs to be mapped from unique
+   * Big issue is how to validate that data has not been lost or corrupted in carrying out the remediation?
+    * File diffs do not work for sure
+    * Can an effective data value comparison can be written?
+    * Would remediation be carried out on released entry files or pre-release files that contain contact   person information?
  * Difficulties found during the process upgrades and entry remediation may require that the pre-production dictionary be modified
  * A final release of all BMRB entries along with the final production dictionary
  * Complete BioSTAR DDL